libgraviton/graviton/README.md

 ## Deploying

 Graviton supports Cloudfoundry out of the box.
 You need to define a mongodb service called ``graviton-dev-mongo``.
-Pushing to the cloud will only push the bare code an run ``composer install`` on the target.
+Pushing to the cloud will push the bare code and run ``composer install`` on the target.
+Currently cloud installs get populated with mongodb fixtures on each start.

 ``bash
 cf push graviton-dev